Dexesttp/hkxanim/README.md

 ## License

-The codebae is MIT, but the releases and extra files are custom.
+The codebase is MIT, but the releases and "extra" files are custom.
 It's a little bit complex, so see the `LICENSE` file.